buddycloud/buddycloud.com/slate/source/includes/_channels.md

 Users can create any number of topic channels.
 An error is returned if there is an existing channel with the same `ChannelID`.

 <aside>At sign-up, a personal channel is automatically created for each user.
-For example, `user@example.com` will automatically create a channel called `user@example.com`.
-Remember, new topic channels are created in their own namespace (`user@topics.example.com`).</aside>
+For example, `juliet@capulet.lit` signing up will trigger the server to automatically create a channel called `juliet@capulet.lit`.
+Remember, new topic channels are created in their own namespace (`channelID@topics.example.com`).</aside>

 ### HTTP Request
 `POST https://demo.buddycloud.org/api/{channelID}`